STATS201-DKU-Autumn2024/Final_Project_Tangxu/Data/README.md

-# Predictive Maintenance Data for Vehicle Systems
+# Enhancing Predictive Maintenance for Turbofan Engines

 This project focuses on the **Turbofan Engine Degradation Simulation Data Set** (Saxena and Goebel 2008) from NASA’s Prognostics Data Repository.
 The dataset consists of time-series sensor data simulating turbofan engines operating under various conditions until failure.
 It is designed to support predictive maintenance modeling by capturing real-time degradation patterns in high-stress components.